DrKJeff16/project.nvim/README.md

   manual_mode = false,

-  -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, while **"pattern"** uses vim-rooter like glob pattern matching.
+  -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- LSP, while **"pattern"** uses vim-rooter like glob pattern matching.
 Here -- order matters: if one is not detected, the other is used as fallback.
 You -- can also delete or rearangne the detection methods. detection_methods = { "lsp", "pattern" },

-  -- All the patterns used to detect root dir, when **"pattern"** is in -- detection_methods patterns = { ".git", "_darcs", ".hg", ".bzr", ".svn", "Makefile", "package.json" },
+  -- All the patterns used to detect root dir, when `"pattern"` is in -- `detection_methods` patterns = { ".git", "_darcs", ".hg", ".bzr", ".svn", "Makefile", "package.json" },

-  -- Table of lsp clients to ignore by name
+  -- Table of LSP clients to ignore by name
   -- eg: { "efm", ... }
   ignore_lsp = {},